If you like mystery, intrigue, a beautifully told story, and a hint of love added in for good measure, you're bound to love the novel, Still Life.

 — Catherine, 1/19/2014" Really enjoyed this book.
 Has the feel of an Agatha Christie or Ruth Rendell's Inspector Wexford stories.
 Looking forward to reading on in the series! "

-— Jill, 1/19/2014Louise Penny is the author of the #1 New York Times, USA Today, and Toronto Globe and Mail bestselling series of Chief Inspector Armand Gamache novels.
+— Jill, 1/19/2014Louise Penny is the multiaward–winning author of the Chief Inspector Armand Gamache mystery novels set in Canada that have made the bestsellers list of the New York Times, USA Today, and Toronto Globe and Mail.
 She is also coauthor with Hillary Rodham Clinton of the #1 New York Times bestselling thriller State of Terror.
-She has won numerous awards, including eight Agatha Awards and a CWA Dagger, and was a finalist for the Edgar Award for Best Novel.
-In 2017, she received the Order of Canada for her contributions to Canadian culture.
+She has won numerous awards, including nine Agatha Awards and the CWA Dagger, Dilys, Lefty, Macavity, Barry, Anthony, and Nero awards.
+She is the recipient of both the Order of Canada and l’Ordre national du Québec.

 Geoffrey Howard (a.k.a.
 Ralph Cosham) was a stage actor and an award-winning narrator.
 He recorded more than 100 audiobooks in his lifetime and won the prestigious Audio Award for Best Narration and several AudioFile Earphones Awards.